Hurmatullah/EmotionGPT/README.md

 The base GPT-2 model was fine-tuned using transfer learning techniques.
 Here are the details:

 - **Pre-trained Model**: GPT-2 (OpenAI's pre-trained transformer model).
-- **Fine-Tuning Methodology**:
-  - Optimized with [specific optimizer].
-  - Used [library or framework, e.g., Hugging Face Transformers, PyTorch].
-  - Training took [mention training duration or number of epochs].
 - **Result**:
   - Used F1 score, and the final result was 0.899912 with 0.112300 training loss.